What is hepatitis B?

 - tattooing with unsterilised needles and equipment

-- close family contact with someone with hepatitis B
+- close family contact with someone who has hepatitis B

-- being born to a mother with hepatitis B (although this is very rare in Australia as babies are vaccinated soon after birth)
+- being born to a mother with hepatitis B (although this is uncommon in Australia as pregnant women are screened for hepatitis B and treated if necessary, and also babies are vaccinated soon after birth)

 - accidental exposure such as a needle stick injury or being splashed with infected blood or body fluid